dzuvic/jtsgen/README.md

 * `a.b.c -> `: Maps a.b.c to root
 * `a.b.c -> a.b`: Maps a.b.c to namespace a

+#### Configuring the output

+The type of the output can be configured by the outputType parameter of the TSModule annotation:

+* `TS_MODULE_DECLARED_NAMESPACE`: exports a module (d.ts and package.json)
+  with a declared name space
+* `DECLARED_NAMESPACE`: only the declared namespace in a single d.ts file

 ### Annotation Processor Params